History of the Durham Light Infantry (DLI)

 In Belgium in May 1940, Richard Annand, 2nd Battalion DLI, became the very first soldier of the Second World War to gain the Victoria Cross.

 Whilst in June 1942 in North Africa, Adam Wakenshaw of Newcastle upon Tyne was awarded a posthumous Victoria Cross fighting with the 9th Battalion DLI in North Africa.
-His Victoria Cross and anti-tank gun are part of the DLI collection.
+His anti-tank gun is part of the DLI Collection and on display at the DLI Research and Study Centre.

 War on the home front